 Our expertise includes:

-- Leadership development: PHI staff will work with you to create a leadership development program curriculum, using best practices, new technologies, and bringing health equity and social justice lenses to the work.
-We specialize in developing culturally-relevant and scalable leadership models, and have experience working across disciplines to advance health equity through transformational leadership.
+- Leadership development: PHI staff can work with you to create a health equity program curriculum designed to develop and strengthen new community or organizational leadership, using best practices, new technologies and collaborative learning.
+We specialize in developing culturally-relevant and scalable leadership models, and have experience guiding teams in working across disciplines to advance health equity through transformational leadership.

-- Program and policies to support health equity: We know that quality equitable health solutions aren't simply designed to rectify health disparities—they are also community-driven, and based in addressing a community's most pressing concerns.
-Our staff is available to design, advocate for, and manage programs and policies to advance equitable, community-based solutions.
+- Programs and policies to advance health equity: We know that quality equitable health solutions aren't simply designed to rectify health disparities—they are also community-driven, sustainable, and embed equity and collaboration throughout the process.
+Our staff is available to design, advocate for, and manage programs and policies that will advance equitable, community-based solutions.

 - Evaluation: PHI offers ongoing and as-needed evaluation to measure your impacts in addressing health disparities to inform program improvement, and bolster success.